arturoherrero/arturoherrero.com/article/_posts/2015-01-26-closure-design-patterns-ruby-edition.md

 #### Template Method Pattern

-Define common algorithm steps (getting a customer) and customizations (passed as a block).
+Defines common algorithm steps (getting a customer) and customizations (passed as a block).

 ```ruby